Firionus/FastRunningMedian.jl/docs/src/README.md

 ![Benchmark Comparison](docs/src/Running%20Median%20Benchmarks.png)

+In contrast to this package, [SortFilters.jl](https://github.com/sairus7/SortFilters.jl) also supports arbitrary percentage levels so you can for example calculate quantiles.

 ## Stateful API

 FastRunningMedian provides a stateful API that can be used for streaming data, e. g. to reduce RAM consumption, or build your own high-level API.